Basis for outlook

 Basis for outlook in more detail

-The outlook covers the Group's continuing activities excluding Orion Diagnostica.
+The outlook covers the Group's continuing operations excluding Orion Diagnostica.

 Orion’s contract manufacturing sales will significantly decline due to ending of the largest individual collaboration agreement at the end of 2017 as the collaboration partner stopped selling the product manufactured by Orion.
 Net sales generated by this agreement were EUR 16 million in 2017.
 It included, among other things, a EUR 4 million advance payment late in the year that was entered as income earlier than planned.